svetlin-mladenov/caffeineware-license/README.md

 ## Camparison to [beerware license][1]

-It is the same but with the word `beer` replaced by `caffeine-containing drink`.
+Revisions 1 and 2 are the identical to beerware license but with the word `beer` replaced by `caffeine-containing drink`.

+Revision 3 removes the requirement to retains the license notice.

 ## Comparison to [coffeeware license][2]